 - External Environment

-Some of us didn’t receive much affirmation as a child, and our external environment did not contribute in building confidence in ourselves.
+Some of us didn’t receive much affirmation as a child, and our external environment did not contribute to building confidence in ourselves.
 What we didn’t receive as children can grow inside of us and become an unhealthy craving we take into adulthood unless we intentionally address it and heal.

 - Approval Seeking and Low Self-Esteem